Usage¶

 split.tag.yamlseqspec version: Get seqspec tool version and seqspec file version¶

-seqspec version [-h] [-o OUT] yamlfrom seqspec.seqspec_version import run_version
+seqspec version [-h] [-o OUT] yamlfrom seqspec.seqspec_version import seqspec_version

--o OUTpath to file to write output. yamlcorresponds to theseqspecfile.
+-o OUTpath to file to write output.yamlcorresponds to theseqspecfile and may be plain YAML or.yaml.gz.

 Examples¶